2025 Australian Federal Budget: Winners and Losers Revealed

 Families are likely to benefit from the removal of the activity test for subsidised childcare:

-- This will allow families earning up to $530,000 to access three days of subsidised childcare per week.
+- Since taking effect on 1 January 2026, this allows families earning up to $530,000 to access three days of subsidised childcare per week regardless of hours worked.

 Beer Brewers and Drinkers